About …

 Why the name Chaco Webworks?

-I chose the name “Chaco Webworks” to honor the magic of the Anasazi, the significance of their spiritual connection, and the incredible accomplishments of their advanced lifestyle at such an early stage in the development of civilization.
+I chose the name “Chaco Webworks” to honor the magic of the Anasazi, the significance of their spiritual connection, along the incredible accomplishments of their advanced lifestyle at such an early stage of civilization.

 It’s my way of connecting and blending ancient wisdom with advanced techniques.
-Similarly, as I design websites, I am connecting and blending the energetics of you and your business with the aspects of modern websites that market and explain who you are and what you do.
-This sensitivity is something I continually work on, pay attention to, and am proud to incorporate into your brand and your site.
+Similarly, as I design your website, I will do my best to connect and blend the energetics of you and your business, and to explain who you are and what you do.
+This sensitivity is something I continually work on, pay attention to, and am proud to incorporate into your brand and your website.

-I believe the energetics behind your project are the most important part of explaining and advertising what you do, as well as creating the success you want.
+I believe the energetics behind your project is the most important part of explaining and advertising what you do, as well as creating the success you want.

 Chaco Culture National Historical Park, New Mexico, USA.